Anyass3/kit-sw-workbox/README.md

         wb.addEventListener('controlling', (event) => {
           window.location.reload();
         });
+	// some logic to allow user to SKIP_WAITING

-        // since the user accepted the prompt we should skip_waiting if (registration?.waiting) {
+        // if the user accepted we skip_waiting if (registration?.waiting) {
           messageSW(registration.waiting, { type: 'SKIP_WAITING' });
         }